larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 2.5 Select proteins located in the nucleus

 Because many proteins are located in the nucleus, we will identify the proteins with highest confidence of 5.
 One way to do this is to use the COMPARTMENTS sliders in the **STRING Results** panel on the right side.
-Go to the **Nodes** tab and expand the group of compartments filter by clicking the small triangle.
-To hide all nodes with a compartment score below 5, find the slider for **nucleus** and set the low bound to 5.0 by typing the number in the text field and pressing **Enter**.
+In the **Nodes** tab expand the group of compartment filters by clicking the small triangle and find the slider for **nucleus**.
+To hide all nodes with a confidence score below 5, set the low bound to 5.0 by typing the number in the text field and pressing **Enter**.

 Select all remaining nodes in the network view by holding down the modifier key (Shift on Windows, Ctrl or Command on Mac) and then left-clicking and dragging to select multiple nodes.
 The nodes will turn yellow if they are selected properly.
 The number of selected nodes is shown in the light grey panel bar on the bottom-right part of the network view panel, just above the **Table panel**.

-_How many proteins are found in the nucleus with a confidence of 5 (stars)?
-And in mitochondrion?
-And in both nucleus and mitochondrion?_
+_How many proteins are found in the nucleus with a confidence score of 5?
+In mitochondrion?
+In both nucleus and mitochondrion?_

 Important: Move the filter back to 0.0 before continuing with the next exercise.